The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/devonte-duncan.md

     console.log(a);
     ```
     This above code will log:
-        "undefined"

         "ReferenceError: a is not defined"

     This is logged because the string variable `a` is declared only in the local scope
     of the `hello` function, thus trying to log `a` to the console will result in an error.
-    "undefined" is logged because the function `hello` is referenced, however there is no return
-    value within it, thus "undefined" is logged.

 **4. What does the following code log?
 Why?**